-When a child leaves the college their child protection file is transferred to their new college as soon as possible and separately from the main pupil file.
+When a child leaves the school their child protection file is transferred to their new school as soon as possible and separately from the main pupil file.
 This is usually done with a face-to face meeting unless the child moves out of area, if this is the case the file is transferred by recorded delivery and signed for and is clearly marked confidential.
 A receipt is obtained which states when the file was transferred and who delivered and received the file.

-The college retains a copy of the child's chronology and any documents that the college created eg. Risk assessment, in an archive file until the child reaches the age of 25 years, or the age of 35 years if the child was subject to Child Protection procedures.
+The school retains a copy of the child's chronology and any documents that the school created eg. Risk assessment, in an archive file until the child reaches the age of 25 years, or the age of 35 years if the child was subject to Child Protection procedures.
 The receipt of the transferred file is kept alongside this archive.
 Any archived files are stored securely in the same way as an active file.
+Where possible, we will CPOM's (Child Protection Online Management) to assist in the secure transfer of files.